zoidyzoidzoid/gitlab-honeycomb-buildevents-webhooks-sink/README.md

 We support the same environment variables as [buildevents](https://github.com/honeycombio/buildevents), most importantly `BUILDEVENT_APIKEY`.
 They are all documented [here](https://github.com/honeycombio/buildevents#environment-variables).

-Check out the buildevents project that hugely influenced this project at https://github.com/honeycombio/buildevents
+Check out the buildevents project that hugely influenced this project at https://github.com/honeycombio/buildevents .
+Another way to solve this would be doing something like the Circle CI's API usage with the [`buildevents watch`](https://github.com/honeycombio/buildevents#watch) command.

 ## Overview